Albert Hänel: Biography

 Hänel was born in Leipzig.
 He studied at Vienna, Leipzig, and Heidelberg.
 The dramatist and politician Heinrich Laube was his stepfather.
 In 1860 he became Professor of Jurisprudence at the University of Königsberg and in 1863 at the University of Kiel.
 He served as Rector of the University of Kiel during 1892–1893.

 One of the founders of the Liberal Party in Schleswig-Holstein after the annexation of the duchies to Prussia in 1866, he was elected to the Prussian Chamber of Deputies and the Reichstag of the North German Confederation, and subsequently to the Imperial Reichstag.
 He became known as a leader of the so-called “Fortschrittspartei” or Progressists.
 After the fusion with the Secessionists in 1884, “Fortschrittspartei” was styled as the “Deutschfreisinnige Partei.”
 Upon the breakup of the party in 1893, he represented the ‘Freisinnige Vereinigung’ (Liberal Union), but in the elections of the same year to the Reichstag he was defeated by the Social-Democratic candidate.
 In 1898 he was reelected.

 He was married to Bertha von Hosstrup (1814–1902), a daughter of Gerhard von Hosstrup and granddaughter of Ludwig Erdwin Seyler.

 Works

 Hänel's writings about the German Empire as a federal state and public law in general are characterized by his constitutionalism and opposition of legal positivism.
-He significally influenced Heinrich Triepel, Rudolf Smend, Erich Kaufmann and Hermann Heller.
+He significantly influenced Heinrich Triepel, Rudolf Smend, Erich Kaufmann and Hermann Heller.